Mundez-the-man/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7. a function that prints the last digit of a number
 8. a function that prints every minute of the day
 9. a function that prints the 9 times table
 10. a function that adds two integers and returns the result
+11. a function that prints all natural numbers from n to 98